gotaproblem/pistorm-atari/README.md

 To exit the emulator you can press `Ctrl+C`.

-# RTG Graphics - Raylib
+# RTG Graphics ~~- Raylib~~
-# NOTE Sep 2023 - no-longer using raylib
+Sep 2023 - no-longer using raylib

 Enhanced video modes are available for GEM and Mint.
-To use this feature, a couple of changes are needed.
-* 1. copy the configs/config.txt file to /boot/
-* `sudo cp configs/config.txt /boot/config.txt`
-* A reboot is needed after this
-* `sudo reboot`
-* 2. Changes to the emulator configuration file are needed
+* Changes to the emulator configuration file are needed
 * edit your .cfg file and uncomment (remove the preceding hash), the following line
 * #setvar rtg